Priyanshu-git/minesweeper-swing/README.md

 2. Open minesweeper-swing folder.
 In CMD, run: `start minesweeper-swing`
 3. Run [LAUNCHER.cmd](https://github.com/Priyanshu-git/minesweeper-swing/blob/main/LAUNCHER.cmd) file
 4. Select the difficulty level and click on "New Game" button and start playing!

+** If you don't have github installed, just [download](https://github.com/Priyanshu-git/minesweeper-swing/archive/refs/heads/main.zip) this repository as zip file and extract it.
+Then follow from step 2 **